Vixx-X/ati-project/docs/labs.md

 In the second it is quite similar but with the difference that in the end it ends up performing a content deployment.

 File of Workflow can be found [here](/.github/workflows/dev.yaml)

+## Lab 38 <a name="lab-38"></a>

+- For the User manage we use the Users from Flask and adding new features, this implementation can be found [here](/src/backend/user_manager.py).
+- The models for User in the Data base can be view [here](/src/backend/apps/user/models.py).
+- For the form manage we use FlaskWTForms, this can be found [here](/src/backend/apps/user/forms.py).
+- FlaskUser, FlaskLogIn were used for the User Log In and the Session Management.